WE WOULD LOVE

 ||A new round of steep oil prices increases further encouraged bicycling.

-More bikes than car were being sold in the USA.
+More bikes than cars were being sold in the USA.
 Triple chain-ring cranks had become widely

-available, adding to the range of situation that bicycle were practical for.
+available, adding to the types of terrain and range of conditions that

 perpetuated the acceptance and growth of commuting, recreational and touring bicycling.